On This Page

 Answer: The total volume is 45π cm³, or about 141.4 cm³.

-A truncated cone, also called a conical frustum, is a cone with the top cut off.
-It does not use the simple cone formula because it has two circular faces with different radii.
+A truncated cone, also called a conical frustum, is a cone with the top cut off parallel to the base.
+It has two circular faces with different radii, so the simple cone formula does not apply.
+The formula for truncated cone volume is:

 Composite Cone Problems